freeCodeCamp/freeCodeCamp/guide/english/css/background-opacity/index.md

 ---
 ## Background Opacity

-The opacity property specifies the opacity/transparency of an element, that is, the degree to which the content behind the element is visible.
+The opacity property specifies the opacity/transparency of an element, or more specifically, the degree to which the content behind the element is visible.

-The opacity property can take a value from 0.0 - 1.0.
-The lower value, the more transparent:
+The opacity property can take a value ranging from 0.0 - 1.0.
+A lower value will return a more transparent background color:

 Find more details <a href='https://www.w3schools.com/css/css_image_transparency.asp' target='_blank' rel='nofollow'>here</a>

-You can choose up to what extent you want to make the element transparent.
+Using opacity you can choose the extent you want to make the element transparent.
 You have to add the following CSS property to achieve the transparency levels.

 **Fully Opaque**